Our School

 Ngā mihi nui.
 Ko Chris Bailey toku ingoa.

-This is my tenth year at Rāroa Intermediate.
+This is my twelfth year at Rāroa Intermediate.
 Working in Industrial Design, I am privileged to provide students with the opportunity to design and create using a range of materials, learning a variety of skills around basic construction, as well as digital design.
 I am lucky enough to be able to teach students CAD (computer aided design) to use with 3D Printers, CNC Router, and my personal favourite (and often referred to as my “third child”), the Laser Cutters.

-Speaking of children… I have two beautiful kids, Micah (13), and Charlotte (11) who is now a year 7 at Rāroa.
-My wife Kallie, as well as being a remarkable Mum, is a trained secondary school teacher and currently teaches English part time at a private tutoring centre.
+Speaking of children… I have two beautiful kids, Micah (15), and Charlotte (13) who both attend Newlands College.
+My wife Kallie, along with being a remarkable Mum, is a trained secondary school teacher and currently works in the parliamentary engagement team at the Ministry of Education.
 We are a very passionate vegan family, concerned with compassion for animals, protecting our environment and planet, and living the best, healthiest lifestyle possible.

 Liz Fa’alogo